wp-plugins/music-store/readme.txt

 *   Allow multiple pages: Allows paging of music store products.
 *   Items per page: Defines the number of products per page in the Music Store.
 *   Player style: Select the audio player style from the list.
+*   Percent of audio used for protected playbacks: Percent of audio to play in secure mode (advanced version of plugin).
+*   Explain text for protected playbacks: Text displayed below the music player in secure mode (advanced version of plugin).
+*   Share in social networks: Display a group of buttons for sharing the songs and collections in the social networks(like Facebook, Twitter and Google+)

 **Payment gateway data**